model-checking/kani/kani-docs/src/tutorial-kinds-of-failure.md

 Notice there were a *lot* of verification conditions being checked: in the above output, 468!
 (It may change for you.)
 This is a result of using the standard library `Vec` implementation, which means our harness actually used quite a bit of code, short as it looks.
-RMC is inserting a lot more checks than appear as asserts in our code, so the output can be large.
+Kani is inserting a lot more checks than appear as asserts in our code, so the output can be large.
 Let's narrow that output down a bit:

 ```
-# rmc src/bounds_check.rs | grep FAIL
+# kani src/bounds_check.rs | grep FAIL
 [get_wrapped.pointer_dereference.5] line 10 dereference failure: pointer outside object bounds in *var_5: FAILURE
 VERIFICATION FAILED
 ```

-Notice that, for RMC, this has gone from a simple bounds-checking problem to a pointer-checking problem.
+Notice that, for Kani, this has gone from a simple bounds-checking problem to a pointer-checking problem.
-RMC will check operations on pointers to ensure they're not potentially invalid memory accesses.
+Kani will check operations on pointers to ensure they're not potentially invalid memory accesses.
 Any unsafe code that manipulates pointers will, as we see here, raise failures if its behavior is actually unsafe.

 Consider trying a few more small exercises with this example:

-1. Exercise: Switch back to the normal/safe indexing operation and re-try RMC.
+1. Exercise: Switch back to the normal/safe indexing operation and re-try Kani.
 What changes compared to the unsafe operation and why?
 (Try predicting the answer, then seeing if you got it right.)
-2. Exercise: [Remember how to get a trace from RMC?](./tutorial-first-steps.md#getting-a-trace) Find out what inputs it failed on.
+2. Exercise: [Remember how to get a trace from Kani?](./tutorial-first-steps.md#getting-a-trace) Find out what inputs it failed on.
-3. Exercise: Fix the error, run RMC, and see a successful verification.
+3. Exercise: Fix the error, run Kani, and see a successful verification.
-4. Exercise: Try switching back to the unsafe code (now with the error fixed) and re-run RMC.
+4. Exercise: Try switching back to the unsafe code (now with the error fixed) and re-run Kani.
 It should still successfully verify.

 <details>
 <summary>Click to see explanation for exercise 1</summary>

-Having switched back to the safe indexing operation, RMC reports two failures instead of just one:
+Having switched back to the safe indexing operation, Kani reports two failures instead of just one:

 ```
-# rmc src/bounds_check.rs | grep FAIL
+# kani src/bounds_check.rs | grep FAIL
 [get_wrapped.assertion.3] line 9 index out of bounds: the length is move _12 but the index is _5: FAILURE
 [get_wrapped.pointer_dereference.5] line 9 dereference failure: pointer outside object bounds in a.data[var_5]: FAILURE
 VERIFICATION FAILED
 ```

 The first is Rust's implicit assertion for the safe indexing operation.
-The second is RMC's check to ensure the pointer operation is actually safe.
+The second is Kani's check to ensure the pointer operation is actually safe.
 This pattern (two checks for similar issues in safe Rust code) is common, and we'll see it again in the next section.

 </details>